And the Limbaugh Institute for Advanced Conservative Studies.

 Yes, exactly.

-This Republican victory isn't gonna be acknowledged.
+This Republican victory isn't going to be acknowledged.

 Chuck Todd gave us the indication.